mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 conda install pytorch torchvision -c pytorch
 ```

 The rest of the sections show how to perform image classification with Pytorch; the typical steps are covered: dataset loading, network architecture definition, training and inference.

+### Summary: `helper.py`, `fc_model.py`

-There are two additional files in the repository folder which summarize the complete knowledge of the Udacity lesson:
+There are two additional files in the repository folder which summarize the complete knowledge of the Udacity lesson on how to use Pytorch for deep learning:

 - `fc_model.py`: the definition of a fully connected `Network` class, with a `train()` and `validation()` function.
 This is the definitive example we should use as blueprint; the content of the file is build step by step in the notebooks `Part 1 - Part 5`.
+In adition, I copied the functions `save_model()` and `load_checkpoint()` to the module.
 - `helper.py`: a helper module mainly with visualization functionalities.

-### File: `helper.py`:
+#### File: `helper.py`:

 ```python
 import matplotlib.pyplot as plt